kitsook/newsSum/README.md

 Feel free to fork and add more sources (refer to the `sources` folder).
 Classes under the `sources` folder that extend the `BaseSource` class will be automatically discovered by the `get_sources` function and added to the list.

 ## Quickstart
-Assuming gcloud sdk, python3, and npm are installed.
+Assuming python3 and npm are installed.
 ```
 git clone https://github.com/kitsook/newssum.git
 cd newssum